sinch/ios-proximity-tutorial/readme.md

 	}
 ```
 ##Sending data
-Now we’ve established a connection between the device we need a way to exchange usernames and then connect the two devices using sinch.
-First we will send the two usernames and have iOS handle the data and create a conversation for us.
+Now that we’ve established a connection between the device, we need a way to exchange usernames and then connect the two devices using Sinch.
+First, we will send the two usernames and have iOS handle the data and create a conversation for us.

-With the multiplier framework we can send three types of data.
-Messages which are short pieces of text, streams that allow data such audio or video to be continuously sent real-time and resources which are local images, movies or documents.
-For the purpose of this tutorial we will be sending a message, contained in this message will be each users username.
-Although we could solely use the multipeer framework to chat, once you were to move out of range from the other device your connection would be lost and you’d have no way to connect with them :( That’s why we’re using Sinch.
+With the multi-peer framework, we can send three types of data.
+Messages, which are short pieces of text; streams, which allow data such as audio or video to be continuously sent real-time; and resources, which are local images, movies, or documents.
+For the purpose of this tutorial, we will be sending a message that contains each users username.
+Although we could solely use the multi-peer framework to chat, once you were to move out of range from the other device, your connection would be lost and you’d have no way to connect with the other user.
+That’s why we’re using Sinch.

-If you go ahead and hit the + button you should be presented with the browserViewController, you may also notice that there’s no way to get back to the original view.
-This can easily be fixed by adding in the dismissViewController method into the two delegate methods of browserViewController in the newFriends.m file.
-Make sure to add this line of code to both methods.
+If you go ahead and hit the + button, you should be presented with the browserViewController.
+You may also notice that there’s no way to get back to the original view.
+We can fix this by adding in the dismissViewController method into the two delegate methods of browserViewController in the newFriends.m file.
+Make sure to add this line of code to both methods:

 ```objective-c
 	[self.browserViewController dismissViewControllerAnimated:YES completion:nil];
 ```

-There’s two delegate methods here, one that is called when the browserViewController is canceled and one when the user presses the done button.
-Initially the done button is disabled and only enabled when the user connects to another device.
+There are two delegate methods here: One that is called when the browserViewController is canceled and one when the user presses the Done button.
+Initially, the Done button is only enabled when the user connects to another device.

-We’re now going to head over and do some minor editing to the delegate method didChangeState.
+Now we’re going to head over and do some minor editing to the delegate method didChangeState.

 ```objective-c
 	- (void)session:(MCSession *)session peer:(MCPeerID *)peerID didChangeState:(MCSessionState)state{